vardanbarsegyan/vardanbarsegyan.github.io/_pages/about.md

 My research interests
 ======
-I am curious about how social inequality translates into political inequality.
+I study how social inequality translates into political inequality.
 More particularly, how political participation of people is shaped by their social origin, income, education, and occupational status.

-I am also interested in how educational outcomes of students are shaped by their cognitive ability, social (family) origin, and their interplay.
+I also study how educational outcomes of students are shaped by their cognitive ability, social (family) origin, and their interplay.
 For example, I study differences in educational outcomes of first-generation students and continuous-generation students.

-Finally, voluntary and forced migration studies form another core component of my research interests.
-I am studying the causes and consequences of (in)voluntary migration both for the origin and for the host societies.
+Finally, voluntary and forced migration is another component of my research interests.
+I study the causes and consequences of (in)voluntary migration both for the origin and for the host societies.

 I mostly use survey and administrative data, including twin-data.
 I apply a wide range of quantitative methods including structural equation modeling, latent variable analysis, longitudinal, panel, and multilevel analysis, and behavioral genetic methods.